 Watch the calendar

-Bass spawn in the spring, so their fry can strengthen some before dealing with harsh winter conditions.
+Bass spawn in the spring, so their fry can strengthen before dealing with harsh winter conditions.
 Anglers have long used land-based queues, such as blooming dogwood trees, to estimate when the bass spawn is happening.
 But its timing has more to do with geography.

 Wendlandt said the spawn lasts longer the farther south you travel.
 That’s because the water stays relatively warm during the mild winters.
 Some Florida bass, for example, spawn as early as December, while northern bass must wait for temperatures to rebound after several icy months.
 When those waters do warm, spawning happens quickly.
 “They’ve been waiting to do it for so long, so they just all do it at once,” he said.

-Watch the water and weather
+Watch the water and weather.

 Stable water temperature makes these bass easier to catch, Wendlandt said.
 Early in the spawning season, daytime water temperatures soar, only to be knocked back by much cooler nights.
-When those stay warm, water temperatures become consistent through the day.
+When those stay warm, water temperatures become consistent throughout the day.
 Bass that live in backwaters or the protected northwest corner of a lake, for example, usually see these conditions first.

 Weather plays a role, too.
 Wendlandt said wind can ripple the surface, making seeing spawners more difficult.
-It’s not unheard for a strong cold front to return spawning bass to prespawn staging spots.
+It’s not unheard of for a strong cold front to return spawning bass to prespawn staging spots.
 Warm, sunny, stable springtime weather does more than improve your attitude.
 It can supercharge a wave of spawners, making it seem like there are bass on beds everywhere you look.

 Watch the bass

 If you do come across one that is spooky — leaves the bed when your boat gets close but returns — try fishing from farther away.
 “If you can see the fish, it can see you,” he said.
 You may have to retreat to a place where you can barely make out the bass.
-If that’s the case, look for a marker, such as a log, dock post or clump of grass, which will give you a pitching or casting reference point.
+If that’s the case, look for a marker, such as a log, dock post, or clump of grass, which will give you a pitching or casting reference point.
 There are stories of anglers using golf balls to mark bed locations.
 Dropping a waypoint might be a better option, especially if you don’t want to tip off fellow tournament competitors.

 Wendlandt said smallmouth are usually the easiest to catch.
 They are aggressive, so biting, not running, is their usual move.
 Spotted bass behave more like largemouth, he said.
 They are more unpredictable than their bronze-back cousins.
-Female bass are typically larger than males, regardless of species, and how long they stick around a bed depends on the lake.
+Female bass are typically larger than males, regardless of species; how long they stick around a bed depends on the lake.
 Sometimes you never see the females, he said.

 Patience can’t be overstressed.
 It starts with taking time to find a bass and continues by not surrendering to one that proves difficult to catch.
 Often a few minutes of standing still and watching the bass’ movements will even the playing field.
 You and the fish will settle down, making the catch more likely.